Ferré Gola: 2016–2018: QQJD

-In March 2015, Gola announced his forthcoming double album, Qu'est ce que j'avais dit, acronym QQJD.
-He teamed up with Kenyan singer Victoria Kimani on the single "Tucheze" and later made a guest appearance on J. Martins' album Authentic on the track "Ekelebe".
-On 30 September 2016, he dropped the single "ManiX", declaring its inclusion on QQJD, and on 18 December 2016, he dropped the ndombolo-infused dance track "Boss".
-The Congolese rumba-infused "Jugement" premiered on his birthday on 3 March 2017 and garnered immense success, debuting at the top of the Congolese charts and amassed over a million views on YouTube within three weeks.
-While engrossed in album production, Gola won the Best African Artist on 4 March 2017 at the eleventh edition of Canal 2'Or, hosted by the Cameroonian television channel Canal 2 International at the Palais des Congrès in Yaoundé.
-The event was attended by the First Lady of Cameroon, Chantal Biya, and Gola was subsequently honored by the DRC's Ministry of Culture and Arts, Sylvain Maurice Masheke.
-In April 2017, to celebrate his decade-long music career and promote QQJD, Gola performed in Lagos alongside J. Martins.
+In March 2015, Ferré Gola announced his forthcoming double album, Qu'est ce que j'avais dit, also known as QQJD.
+He teamed up with Kenyan singer Victoria Kimani on the single "Tucheze" and later made a guest appearance on J. Martins' album Authentic, on the track "Ekelebe".
+On 30 September 2016, he dropped the single "ManiX", declaring its inclusion on QQJD, and on 18 December, he issued the ndombolo-infused dance track "Boss".
+The Congolese rumba-infused "Jugement" premiered on his birthday, on 3 March 2017, and garnered immense success, debuting at the top of the Congolese charts and amassing over a million views on YouTube within three weeks.
+While engrossed in album production, Ferré Gola won Best African Artist on 4 March 2017 at the eleventh edition of Canal 2'Or, hosted by the Cameroonian television channel Canal 2 International at the Palais des Congrès in Yaoundé.
+The event was attended by the First Lady of Cameroon, Chantal Biya, and Ferré Gola was subsequently honored by the DRC's Minister of Culture and Arts, Sylvain Maurice Masheke.
+In April 2017, to celebrate his decade-long music career and to promote QQJD, Ferré Gola performed in Lagos alongside J. Martins.

 QQJD made its official debut on 9 June 2017.
-It comprises 33 tracks distributed across three compact discs (Red, Blue, and Gold), which symbolize the Congolese flag's colors, with each disc containing eleven tracks.
+It comprises 33 tracks, distributed across three compact discs (Red, Blue, and Gold), which symbolize the Congolese flag's colors, with each disc containing eleven tracks.
 QQJD blended Congolese rumba and ndombolo.
-The three volumes peaked at No. 1, 2, and 3 in the iTunes world music category on its release day.
-To further promote QQJD, Gola embarked on several concerts in Kenya, Angola, and Central African Republic.
-On 30 June 2017, he performed in Moscow, Russia, and later received a nomination for Best Central African Artist at the All Africa Music Awards on 22 July.
-On 28 July, he headlined the Soirée QQJD event in Brussels before returning to Kinshasa to perform at Espace Amaryllis in the Ngaliema commune and receiving a nomination at the HAPA Music Awards.
-Gola concluded his tour with performances in Abidjan and Kisangani, followed by a show in Hawaii on 1 January 2018.
+The three volumes peaked at no. 1, 2, and 3 in the iTunes world music category on their release day.
+To further promote QQJD, Gola embarked on several concerts in Kenya, Angola, and the Central African Republic.
+On 30 June 2017, he performed in Moscow, Russia, and later received a nomination for Best Central African Artist at the All Africa Music Awards, on 22 July.
+On 28 July, he headlined the Soirée QQJD event in Brussels, before returning to Kinshasa to perform at Espace Amaryllis in the Ngaliema commune and receiving a nomination at the HAPA Music Awards.
+Ferré Gola concluded his tour with performances in Abidjan and Kisangani, followed by a show in Hawaii on 1 January 2018.

-2019–2022: COVID-19 response, Casino de Paris concert and Dynastie Volume 1
+2019–2022: COVID-19 response, Casino de Paris concert, and Dynastie Volume 1

-During the burgeoning exigency of the COVID-19 pandemic in Africa, Gola premiered an acoustic live set titled "Home Acoustique" on 5 May 2020 from his home to urge people to stay indoors.
+During the COVID-19 pandemic, Ferré Gola premiered an acoustic live set titled Home Acoustique on 5 May 2020 from his home, to urge people to stay indoors.
 The performance garnered widespread acclaim, inspiring fellow Congolese artists to emulate the concept.
-He subsequently participated in a virtual concert, "Africa Together", organized by the International Red Cross and Red Crescent Movement in partnership with Facebook to counter COVID-19 misinformation and advocate sustained vigilance against the pandemic.
+He subsequently participated in a virtual concert, "Africa Together", organized by the International Red Cross and Red Crescent Movement in partnership with Facebook, to counter COVID-19 misinformation and advocate sustained vigilance against the virus.

-Gola was slated to perform at the Casino de Paris on 7 November 2021, but the concert was canceled one month before the rescheduled date without any explanation.
+Ferré Gola was slated to perform at the Casino de Paris on 7 November 2021, but the concert was canceled one month before the rescheduled date without explanation.